Science Policy Director

-J.’s responsibilities include scientific analysis, policy development, and advocacy of clean energy solutions to global warming that will maximize economic opportunities for the Midwest.
-She works on climate policy at both the state and federal levels.
-Each year, she gives more than 50 invited presentations on climate solutions to business and civic organizations.
-Her recent audiences around the country include the U.S. Environmental Protection Agency, Organic Valley, Xcel Energy, Target, Medtronic, Boston Scientific, and Great River Energy.
-J.’s frequent media appearances include television, Minnesota Public Radio, and business press as well as the Washington Post and New York Times and newspapers across Minnesota.
-J. earned undergraduate and graduate degrees in physical geography from Dartmouth College and the University of Minnesota, with an emphasis on climatology and water resources.
-She was formerly assistant professor at The George Washington University.
-Named among Minneapolis-St. Paul Magazine’s 100 influential people “who make things happen,” J. was awarded an international leaders fellowship from the European Union, and used that award to study climate policy solutions.
-She serves on the board of directors of the United States Climate Action Network.
-J. grows organic peaches, pears, and plums that have won blue ribbons at the Minnesota State Fair.
+J. Drake Hamilton is Fresh Energy’s science policy director.
+An expert in climate and energy policy at the state and national levels, her responsibilities include scientific analysis and policy development of clean energy solutions to global warming that will maximize economic opportunities.
+J. represents Fresh Energy at the global climate summits, and witnessed the historic 2015 Paris Agreement; she showcased Minnesota’s nation-leading deep carbon reductions at the 2017 Bonn Climate Summit.
+She gives more than 50 invited presentations each year to businesses and civic organizations.
+Her recent business audiences have included 3M, Medtronic, Target, and the Minnesota Women’s Economic Roundtable.
+J.’s frequent media appearances include television, Minnesota Public Radio, and business press as well as the Washington Post and New York Times.
+J. earned undergraduate and graduate degrees in physical geography from Dartmouth College and the University of Minnesota, with an emphasis on climatology and water resources, and was formerly assistant professor at The George Washington University.
+Hamilton serves on the advisory board of the Irving Institute for Energy and Society at Dartmouth College.
+Minneapolis-St. Paul Magazine named Hamilton “one of Minnesota’s 100 influential people who make things happen.”
+J. also grows organic peaches, pears, apples, and plums that have won blue ribbons at the Minnesota State Fair.